 Cirnoc, who claimed to have originated the Handcuff Act.
 Houdini defeated his rival with a pair of Bean Giant handcuffs.
 The unexpected confrontation made the papers.
 With his handcuff escapes, Metamorphosis and card magic (which was still a part of his act at this time), Houdini became the hit of London.
 Originally booked for two weeks, the Alhambra held him over for two full months.

-After his London success, Houdini set out to play the provinces.
-At first managers feared an escape act would be too "exotic" for working class audiences who preferred more traditional fair.
-But after a tryout in Bradford, audiences went wild for the young escapist.
 Riding high, Houdini postponed his return to America where he was booked to play the Keith circuit in August.
-Beck cautioned him against getting a "swelled head."
+Instead, he accepted bookings in Germany.
+Martin Beck cautioned him against getting a "swelled head."

 The German public went wild for the brash young American who could not be restrained, and Houdini quickly became as much a sensation as he had been in the UK.
 Houdini believed it helped that he spoke to audiences in his native German.
 "It makes them all friendly with me before I have performed a single trick."
 However, newspapers poked fun at his pronunciation.